Concert Tickets

 The evening opens with the exuberant Finale from Tchaikovsky’s Suite No. 3 in G Major, conducted by Maestro Jim Ogle, whose artistry continues to shape our orchestra’s legacy.
 From the cinematic triumph of John Williams’ Liberty Fanfare to the lush serenity of Eric Whitacre’s October, the program invites you to explore the many colors of orchestral music.

-You’ll also enjoy Brahms’ witty and exuberant Academic Festival Overture, the playful rhythms of Leroy Anderson’s The Syncopated Clock, and a stunning performance by this season’s Young Artist Soloist.
+You’ll also enjoy Brahms’ witty and exuberant Academic Festival Overture, the playful rhythms of Leroy Anderson’s The Syncopated Clock, and a stunning performance by one of this season’s Young Artist Soloist competition winners.
 Contemporary composer Daniel Perttu’s evocative To Spring rounds out the evening with fresh energy and optimism.

 Come be part of an unforgettable night that looks beyond the horizon—where tradition meets discovery, and the future of symphonic music comes alive.